MattFossett/CareerPrep/Notes/Stack_vs_Heap.md

 Memory can be allocated on a Stack or on a Heap.
 They are used for different cases.

-**Stack Allocation:** Contiguous blocks of memory are allocated on the stack.
+**Stack Allocation:** Static memory allocation.
+Contiguous blocks of memory are allocated on the stack.
 The size of memory is known at compile time and when a funciton is called its variables are placed on the stack.
 Once the function call is over the stack essentially pops these variables, deallocating them.
 As far as C or C++ is concerned, the programmer does **not** need to worry about deallocation.